babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+15.06.22 - The POOL and Crowdsale #1 page are still having problems, we may delay the Crowdsale for few days.<br/>

+---

 14.06.22 - Team is busy finalzing the Crowdsale #1 of POOL page, so many bugs and problems have been resolved.<br/>

 ---